-Eligible students (students flagged with a home postcode that is classified as POLAR4 Quintile 1 or IMD Quintile 1, as a care leaver, or a participant in a specified LSE WP programme or a Sutton Trust Pathways programme), may be considered for a contextual offer, where the contextual offer is one grade lower than the standard offer for the programme.
+Eligible students (students flagged with a home postcode that is classified as POLAR4 Quintile 1 or IMD Quintile 1, as a care leaver, or a participant in a specified LSE WP programme or a Sutton Trust Pathways programme), may be considered for a contextual offer, where the contextual offer is one or two grades lower than the standard offer for the programme.
 Any mathematics requirement must still be met.

 All academic departments are participating in the contextual offer scheme.

 The contextual offer grades are listed alongside the standard offer A-level and IB entry requirements on the relevant programme pages.